-1. All bullying incidents should be reported immediately to a staff member.

-2. Staff members will record all reported incidents that meet the bullying criteria and all such reports will be signed by the principal.

-3. The incident will be investigated immediately.

-4. If it is established that bullying has occurred, the principal or designated staff person will meet with the perpetrator to administer appropriate correction [ie., depending on the ages of the students involved, the circumstances or the severity of the incident, and the respective response(s) of the perpetrator(s).]
+- 1. All bullying incidents should be reported immediately to a staff member. - 2.
+Staff members will record all reported incidents that meet the bullying criteria and all such reports will be signed by the principal. - 3.
+The incident will be investigated immediately. - 4.
+If it is established that bullying has occurred, the principal or designated staff person will meet with the perpetrator to administer appropriate correction [ie., depending on the ages of the students involved, the circumstances or the severity of the incident, and the respective response(s) of the perpetrator(s).] - 5.
+Correction may include (in relative order of severity), but is not limited to: - ♦ written report - ♦ meeting with the principal or designate - meeting with the perpetrator's parents/guardians - ♦ meeting with the victim's parents/guardians - ◆ meeting with the School Resource Officer - ◆ suspension - ◆ probation - ◆ expulsion

-- 5.

-- written report

-- meeting with the principal or designate

-- meeting with the perpetrator's parents/guardians

-- meeting with the victim's parents/guardians

-- meeting with the School Resource Officer

-- suspension

-- probation

-- expulsion